yahayuta/pygame_samples/README.md

 ## blackjack
 go to `blackjack` directory and type `python main.py` then you will see game window popup.
-h key down for hit, get a new card s key down for stay, bet your score
+h key down for hit, get a new card.
+s key down for stay, bet your score.

+## poker
+go to `poker` directory and type `python main.py` then you will see game window popup.
+reload to hit space, no chance to change card.